 Insurance companies may cover the cost of a rhinoplasty if it is performed to correct a structural problem that impairs breathing.
-However, a rhinoplasty performed solely for cosmetic purposes is not generally covered by insurance.
-During your consultation, Dr. Graham will evaluate you and advise you on what to ask your insurance company regarding this.
+Dr. Graham may be able to use your insurance to pay a portion of the procedure.

 Please refer to the following form published by the American Society of Plastic Surgeons (ASPS)